-An Illinois federal court, applying Illinois privilege law, ruled that incident reports completed by hotel employees following a guest’s accident were not protected from discovery by the attorney–client privilege or the work-product doctrine.
+An Illinois federal court, applying Illinois privilege law, ruled that neither the attorney-client privilege nor the work-product doctrine protected incident reports completed by hotel employees following a guest’s accident.
+This ruling came even though the form specifically mentioned a “liability claim.”
 Nelson v.
 Intercontinental Hotels Group Operating Corp., 2013 WL 5890612 (N.D.
 Ill.
 Nov.
 1, 2013).
 You may access the opinion here.

 Although the employees were specifically requested—in accordance with a company policy—to complete the reports, the court found that the hotel failed to establish the requisite elements of the attorney–client privilege.
 The hotel did not demonstrate that the employees sent the reports to the risk management team “for purposes of seeking legal advice,” or that the reports were confidential when made and intended to remain confidential.